-If you are considering using super to buy property there is value in seeking financial advice from a professional early on, even if it’s a brief phone conversation.
+If you are considering using your superannuation to buy property there is value in seeking advice from a professional early on.

-Correct structuring and good investment selection when buying property in super can ensure a positive cashflow to the SMSF without members needing to make additional contributions.
+Correct structuring and good investment selection within super can ensure a positive cashflow to the SMSF without members needing to make additional contributions.

 We work with you to establish the fund and trustee structures, apply for the ABN and TFN, create the investment strategy document and understand the rules.
-We can also manage the ongoing compliance requirements to assist you in meeting your trustee obligations, organise annual audits, and perform tax returns.
+We can also manage the ongoing compliance requirements to assist you in meeting your trustee obligations, organise the required audits, and complete the annual tax returns.

-Each investment strategy is different, whether it involves property investment, equities, bonds, private equity, or other asset classes.
-We explore the available options for achieving your retirement goals, calculate cash-flows, provide recommendations, and advise of appropriateness.
+Each investment strategy is different, whether it involves property, equities, bonds, or other asset classes.
+If you have a SMSF, our qualified financial advisers can explore the available options for achieving your retirement goals, calculate cash-flows, and provide ongoing investment advice.
 We can also establish cash accounts and investment platforms, execute rollovers, close old funds, and help you meet your trustee insurance obligations.

-Our in-house property team can assist you with an in-depth financial analysis on selected properties and calculate the true net yield and effect on cash-flow.
-We can also perform comprehensive property market research, assist with the acquisition process, and ensure your property is SMSF compliant.
+Our in-house property team can assist you with an in-depth analysis on selected properties and calculate the true net yield and effect on cash-flow.
+We can also perform comprehensive property market research, assist with the acquisition process, and co-ordinate the property settlement process.

 The first step is for us to understand where you are now and have a clear picture of where you want to be and the things that are important to you.